-Looking around the campus, examples of Philanthropy are everywhere and it is obvious that Millfield would be vastly different without the generosity of its parents, staff, friends and alumni.
+Looking around the Millfield campus, examples of philanthropy are everywhere.
+We are hugely grateful for the generosity of parents, staff, friends and alumni.

 As a way of giving back to the school, the parents of a current Millfield pupil have regularly donated to facility enhancement projects which has improved the experience and opportunities we offer.

 Most recently they purchased a Yamaha Piano for our day girls based in Overleigh house.
 It is currently used for piano practice and for our pupils to relax when they have the time.

 This excellent addition to our squash facilities was generously donated by the father of a young squash player who attended training sessions provided by the school.
 The family also donated a video camera system and laptop for analysis, enabling our coaches to more closely observe and instruct their pupils.

 The continuous rhythm of the cannon accelerates the development of our teams technique.